Nigel Havers: Professional life and career

 Havers is most known for "playing the quintessential, old school Englishman with his dashing good looks, cut-glass accent and thoroughly charming manner".
 Havers's first acting job was in the radio series Mrs Dale's Diary and he subsequently went on to working for the Prospect Theatre Company initially "carrying a spear and making cups of tea" as he puts it in his autobiography.

-After this he had a stint working for a Jamie Symonds.
-Symonds, who was interviewed on Richard and Judy, stated "Nige used to babysit for us back then as well as iron and generally fix things.
-I loved him greatly as I still do.
-I miss his fluffy hair and his strong hands".
+In the 1970s he was a researcher for nine years on the Jimmy Young radio show, particularly responsible for enticing politicians due to his father's contacts, including helping obtain Margaret Thatcher's first radio interview.

 From an early age Havers had an eye for the ladies; Kenneth More, a friend of his father, advised a young Havers that "If you are charming, you don't have to ask them to go to bed, they ask you".
 He describes his experiences with an early leading lady, Maxine Audley thus: "I was in her dressing room doing whatever she asked me to, and I mean anything and everything.
 One afternoon I sauntered into her dressing room, still in my officer's kit, only to find a similarly clad new member of the cast rehearsing what I had perfected over the past few months.
 My time was up.
 She blew me a kiss and I slid away.
 Actually, I was rather relieved, I needed a rest."

 After his theatre work, Havers slid into a period of acting unemployment, during which time he worked for a wine merchant.
 He ended this part of his career when his girlfriend, who later became his first wife, Carolyn Cox, suggested they move in together in 1974.

 In 1975, Havers's career began to pick up with an appearance in Upstairs, Downstairs, appearing in one of the series' last episodes, "Joke Over" as Peter Dinmont, one of Georgina's (Lesley-Anne Down) Roaring Twenties "party" friends.
 Dinmont is in the Rolls-Royce when Georgina accidentally kills a farmer on a bicycle.
 Dinmont refuses to testify on Georgina's behalf at a preliminary trial, as he was passed out drunk in the back seat and did not witness the accident.